13 Lowest Calorie Chips (Top Picks for 2023)

 tostitos oven-baked scoops! tortilla chips

 Tostitos brand is next with their oven-baked Scoops!
-These yellow corn tortilla chips are tied for the next lowest calorie count at 120 calories.
+These yellow corn tortilla chips are only 120 calories.
 They pair perfectly with guacamole & salsa.

-They have no sugar and one gram more fibre than the next contenders, and the lowest sodium content overall.
+They have no sugar and one gram more fiber than the next contenders, and the lowest sodium content overall.
 They also boast a short, easily-recognizable list of ingredients.

 • Calories: 120